accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 	- automatic launch of a video player when a playlist is selected;
 	- focus manipulation that changes the user's current position on the screen.
 1. Check that:
-	- that the user is warned by text of the type of change before it is triggered;
+	- the user is warned by text of the type of change before it is triggered;
-	- or that the context change is initiated by an explicit button or link.
+	- or the context change is initiated by an explicit button or link.
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}